 Applications are open from the 1st business day up to the 4th last business day of each month, 7:00 am to 9:00 pm, Mondays to Saturdays (excluding Public Holidays).
 Participating banks will charge a non-refundable $2 transaction fee for every application request.

-The Monetary Authority of Singapore (MAS) will allot the new SSBs among applicants on the 3rd last business day of the month, known as Allotment Day.
+The MAS will allot the new SSBs among applicants on the 3rd last business day of the month, known as Allotment Day.

 In case the total amount of applications exceed the amount on offer in a particular month, you may not get the full amount you applied for.
 The excess cash will be refunded to you on the 2nd last business day of the month.
 SSBs will be issued on the 1st business day of the following month.